felippe-regazio/sh-simple-deployer/README.md

 # Configuring

-1. Copy this entire folder to your project root.
+1. Copy the project folder content to your project root.
 2. Configure the \_hosts.sh file on ./deploy folder

 You can add how many arrays you need on the \_hosts.sh file.